Ebazhanov/linkedin-skill-assessments-quizzes/adobe-lightroom/adobe-lightroom-quiz.md

 - [ ] "sRGB" is for print, and "Adobe RGB" is for web use.
 - [ ] "Adobe RGB" is the default choice for all exports.
 - [x] "sRGB" is suitable for web and display use, while "Adobe RGB" is preferred for high-quality printing to maintain a wider color gamut.

+#### Q44.
+In Lightroom, which feature allows you to apply specific adjustments to parts of an image using a brush, gradient, or radial filter?

+- [ ] Tone Curve
+- [ ] White Balance
+- [x] Local Adjustments
+- [ ] Lens Corrections